ScottTilley/strf/README.md

 A few notes on how the alg works

-- The slice of the spectrum between the points selected is taken and the data has it's log taken.
+- The slice of the spectrum between the points selected is taken and the data has its log taken.

 - The data is then fit to ax^2+bx+c to fit a parabola and the coefficients a,b and c are obtained.